Code-Institute-Submissions/MAMBROZYK-Portfolio/README.md

 Wireframes were made using www.draw.io

-Faviconsd were made using www.favicon.io
+Favicon were made using www.favicon.io

 **This is for educational use.**